 Athletic trainers are assigned a Program Manager by the DOH who acts as a contact for athletic trainers and is also responsible for coordinating regular meetings with the Athletic Training Advisory Committee which is made up of four practicing athletic trainers and a public member.
 The Athletic Training Advisory Committee meets at least two times a year to discuss any issues related to the practice act including practice act regulation, DOH policies and procedures, legislative updates and anything related to the practice of athletic training.

 As a part of the initial licensure application health care professionals, including athletic trainers, are required to obtain 7 hours of HIV/AIDS education and verification.
 WSATA offers an online course that satisfies this requirement and is also approved for 4 BOC CEUs.
-The course can be found here – WSATA HIV/AIDS Education.
+The DOH HIV/AIDS education course can be found here.
+Instructions for completing the WSATA HIV/AIDS Education Test and to obtain your certificate of completion can be found here.

 You can find answers to FAQs related to the athletic training practice act here.